 Bio & Research Interests

 As an anthropologist-in-training, Hector takes an interdisciplinary, comparative, and multi-scalar approach to the relationship between land and indigenous peoples in the Americas.
-His current research examines the relationship between indigenous rights, protected areas, and rural livelihoods in Central America.
+He examines contemporary political issues regarding international law, environmental governance, and rural development in Central America.
 He has conducted pilot ethnography in El Salvador (2013) and the UN Permanent Forum on Indigenous Issues (2016).

 Rosemary Joyce (Anthropology)